 - Tie downs of park models and campers utilizing "hurricane straps."

 As the village releases more information on compliancy, we will make these materials available at the lodge and post them on the website.

 The village understands there will be exceptions.
 Exceptions will be determined by evaluating the merits of each individual case.
 Details on applying for an exception, will be posted on the website as they become available.
 Stay tuned!

 Revised on September 25, 2016

-For 2018, the guest site fee will be $53.38.
+For 2020, the guest site fee will be $53.38.
 This includes all hook-ups (water, sewer, electric).
-Be sure to call to reserve a guest site early for holiday weekends!
+All guest site reservations MUST be made on the web page.
+Be sure to register early for holiday weekends!
 They fill fast!